oskar-j/fastcat/README.md

 -------

 #### How much is is tested?

-##### It's still in early stage of development, please share some feedback with me
+It's still in early stage of development, please share some feedback with me

 #### What are biggest drawbacks of Fastcat?

-##### DBpedia SKOS file is prone to constant change, which means: a) *loading data* in fastcat can stop working in some distant future, b) it takes around 40 MB of your transfer (size depends on selected language)
+DBpedia SKOS file is prone to constant change, which means: a) *loading data* in fastcat can stop working in some distant future, b) it takes around 40 MB of your transfer (size depends on selected language)

 #### Which Python versions are supported?

-##### Basically all Python 3+ versions.
+Basically all Python 3+ versions.
 According to Travis, it works with PyPy as well.

 #### Which languages are supported?

-##### Currently only English and Portuguese languages are tested.
+Currently only English and Portuguese languages are tested.
 You can try to add more SKOS languages, but they're not guaranteed to work due to possible differences in the file structure

 #### What's coming next?

-##### Support of Japanese language as well as adding Fastcat to public python repository.
+Support of Japanese language as well as adding Fastcat to public python repository.
+Exporting n-size tree of categories to CSV or GraphML file.

 License
 -------